shapeblue/hackerbook/cloudstack/hack/service.md

 3. Define a Coffee resource interface and handlers for the APIs in the service class.

+4. Define the global settings for the feature.

+5. Define the logic for the GC task.

 Challenge: Attempt to find and fix service layer issue(s) from: https://github.com/apache/cloudstack/issues?q=is%3Aissue+is%3Aopen+label%3Abug